Joao2Pereira1/Vivaldi_Themes/README.md

-**How to install theme:** To use the following themes, go to vivaldi, settings, then themes, choose import theme and finally import the zip file inside the animated wallpapers directory of the repository.
+**How to install theme:** To use the following themes, open vivaldi > settings > themes > choose import theme > finally import the zip file inside the animated wallpapers directory of the repository.
 Enjoy the themes  😀

 The right place to find the best themes for your vivaldi.